Creamy Roasted Garlic Tortellini Soup is a super fast and ultra-comforting, hearty winter meal with kale, chicken broth and a hint of warming spice.

 MAKE THE SOUP:

-In a medium size dutch oven over medium-high heat, add 1 Tbsp of olive oil.
+In a medium size dutch oven over medium-high heat, add 1 tablespoon of olive oil.
 Once heated, add minced roasted garlic and sauté until translucent + fragrant, about 1-2 minutes.
 Add the salt, black pepper, smoked paprika, and chili powder, and mix together until combined.

 Add in the chicken stock, heavy cream, and kale, stirring everything together until combined.